Tanshihuai: War with the Han dynasty

-In 156, Tanshihuai led around three to four thousand cavalry to invade the Han dynasty's Yunzhong County.
+In 156, Tanshihuai led around three to four thousand cavalry to invade the Han dynasty's Yunzhong Commandery.
 He led more attacks on the Han's northern borders in 158, 159 and 163.
 In 166, the Xianbei allied with the Southern Xiongnu and Wuhuan to attack nine border commanderies, plundering them and killing many of the local officials and people.
 The Han sent the general, Zhang Huan, to attack them, and the Xianbei withdrew from the border fortresses.
 Fearing their inability to restrain him, the Han sent their envoys with official seals and ribbons to Tanshihuai, offering him the title of king in hopes of reaching a peace agreement.
 However, Tanshihuai rejected them and intensified his intrusion.

 Tanshihuai divided his domain into three sections; from Youbeiping to the east up to Liaodong, encompassing over twenty cities including the Buyeo and Yemaek tribes, formed the eastern part.
 From Youbeiping to the west up to Shanggu, including over ten cities, formed the central part.
 From Shanggu to the west up to Dunhuang and the Wusun, including over twenty cities, formed the western part.
 Each section was governed by a chieftain appointed by Tanshihuai, who swore fealty to him.

 During the reign of Emperor Ling of Han, the Xianbei attacked the border commanderies of You, Bing and Liang provinces, leaving countless dead and devastating the regions.
 In 177, the Han launched a counterattack on the Xianbei.
 They sent the generals Xia Yu, Tian Yan and Zang Min, along with the Southern Xiongnu chanyu, Tute Ruoshi Zhujiu to venture beyond the Great Wall.
 The Han army marched over 2,000 li before facing Tanshihuai in battle and were defeated.
 Only one-tenth of the Han army returned safely, and later that winter, the Xianbei raided Liaoxi.

 In 178, the Xianbei raided Jiuquan Commandery.
 At the time, the Xianbei population had grown to the point that farming, herding and hunting alone could not longer sustain them.
 Therefore, Tanshihuai went to the Wuhouqin River (烏侯秦水; modern-day Laoha River, Liaoning) to promote fishing, but initially had no success.
 Hearing that the Han people (汗人, not to be confused with 漢人 Han people) were excellent fishers, he led his cavalry to attack them in the east and captured thousands of them.
 He relocated them to live along the Wuhouqin River to fish for the Xianbei and alleviate their food shortage.
 While the earlier Records of the Three Kingdoms refer to these captured people as "Han people", the later Book of the Later Han refers to them as "Wa people" (倭人), with "Wa" being an old term for Japan.
 K. H. J. Gardiner and Rafe de Crespigny reason that it is feasible that "Han people" refers to the people of Panhan county (番汗縣) in Liaodong Commandery, which was well within Tanshihuai's area of influence, and the far-fetched suggestion that Tanshihuai invaded Japan by sea could hardly be considered when the Xianbei at the time could not effectively fish for themselves.